nrs-org/novelslop/content/vol_01/chap_02.typ

   she did not like how her sister always bought all sorts of so-called "cute clothes" that look more like a clown costume and expect her to wear it.

   Hence, she had developed a cold front towards Sena.
-In other words, she was a certified _tsundere_, who had no choice other than to conceal her emotions like this.
+In other words, like a stereotypical _tsundere_, she had no choice other than to conceal her emotions like this.

   As for Sena, she in fact knew everything.
-Of course, she was not bothered by this fact at all.
+Because so, she was not bothered by this fact at all.
 If anything, this gave her even more reasons to act clingy to Mona.
 Seeing her dear sister concealing her real emotions made her cuteness tenfold after all.

-  They say siblings always have some sort of complicated relationship, which seems to apply here as well.
+  They say siblings always have some sort of complicated relationships, which seems to apply here as well.
 ]